In this video, I demonstrate how to apply a coloured ground to a pre-primed canvas using Golden fluid Acrylic.

 It has got a nice mid-tone to it, a really lovely warmth to it.
 It’s cheap and if you move onto Oil painting it dries quickly…

-If I was using (painting) portraits I’d have a lot subtle ground so I’d probably use Burnt Umber and Titanium White or Raw Umber and Titanium White so it is a lot more muted, a lot more tonal.
+If I were using (painting) portraits, I’d have a lot of subtle ground, so I’d probably use Burnt Umber and Titanium White or Raw Umber and Titanium White, so it is a lot more muted, tonal.

-(I use the Umber’s because they are very quick drying in Oil paint so are great as an under-painting.
-You can also use acrylic as an under-painting for oils, just make sure you add a touch of water to the acrylics so the oil, in the oil paint, will have a surface to adhere to)
+(I use the Umber’s because they are very quick drying in Oil paint, so they are great as an under-painting.
+You can also use acrylic as an underpainting for oils; make sure you add a touch of water to the acrylics so the oil, in the oil paint, will have a surface to adhere to)

 So stick to still lives and landscapes with it.

 So I’m just using a decorators brush.
 (Purdy decorators brush, very nice)

 And I often paint the edges of my canvas, so I usually start with the edges first.